 Applications are received at any time for starting dates of approximately August 1.
-All credentials and/or communications should be submitted to the School of Interdisciplinary and Graduate Studies, Graduate Admissions and should contain the student's full name and Social Security Number or University of Louisville issued student ID.
+All credentials and/or communications should be submitted to the Graduate School, Graduate Admissions and should contain the student's full name and Social Security Number or University of Louisville issued student ID.
 Lack of Social Security Number may cause processing to be delayed.
 Applications received by January 1 are assured of full consideration for that year.
 Admission on a conditional basis is a possibility in rare, special cases, even though application materials are incomplete.
 Please contact the department for additional information.

 A non-refundable application fee is required with the application form.
 An application will not be forwarded to the department until this fee is paid.